runawaytyrant/xlpy/README.md

 # XlPy

-v1.0.1
+v2.0
 - HTML file now opens automatically on the PC's default browser upon being generated.

-v2.0
 - Implemented a GUI.
 - Switched to a python file with no console.
+- Added a Windows binary.

 v3.0
 - Changed acceptable file types from .csv files to .xls, .xlsx, .xlsm and .xlsb files.
 - Data display is now done on the main window rather than on a browser tab via an HTML file.

-v3.0.1
 - Changed EXE packaging method to onefile.
-- Added icon to the .exe file.

-v3.0.2
-- Changed icon of the .exe file.
 - Added filtering function on the IDs column, application will now only show students who's IDs start with a certain number.

-v3.0.3
-- Modified filtering to allow the user to specify the number with which the IDs should start.
 - Added a label that displays the number of students that met the condition.

-v3.1.0
+v3.1
 - Modified the GUI.
 - Made the file browsing and filtering into different functions, each tied to their own button.

-v3.1.1
+- Modified all text shown on the app's text widget to eliminate unnecessary spaces.
+- Added a function for generating a graph out of example data.

+v3.2
-- Added more error messages.
+- Added more possible column combinations and modified the corresponding error message.
+- Modified the graph plotting function so it uses data from the excel file and added related error messages.
+- Fixed certain file loading related error messages not appearing.